TashaPenwellHockingCollege/Incubator2019_2020/20200207meetingNotes.md

  - Agreed to host of AWS

 # Soentra Logo
-  -Doesn't have one.
+  - Doesn't have one.
 We (i.e. Gabe) can design if want to

 # PWA details
  - use the starbricksound.net info and images for the app